jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * embrace volatility and take advangage of seasonal promotions.
 * content creation to keep customers engaged: recommendation on how to maintain your appliance. create more vlaues.
 * invest in the marketing platform we did best at: direct marketing.
+* promotion for inactive customers.
+* sell pair products: gaming keyboard or headset, mouse. mac accessories. air tag.
+* potential opportunity for business customers? who bought more than 3?
+* how to position ourselves unique in this market.
 ## Caveats
 refund data for 2022.